jokerGin/Coin-game/README.md

 # Coin-game
-A simple game to exercise python loops
+A simple python game
+Exercises on python loops and if conditions